 Deployment Best Practices

-Out of the box, Auth0 provides a number of facilities for automated deployment of rule extensibility assets between Auth0 tenant environments.
-The Auth0 GitHub, GitLab, and Bitbucket extensions provide the ability to update rule assets from the respective third-party version control system—both manually and in many instances, automatically (i.e., when a change in the version control system is detected).
+Auth0 provides automated deployment methods for rules between Auth0 tenant environments.
+The Auth0 GitHub, GitLab, and Bitbucket extensions allow you to update rules from the version control system—both manually and automatically (for example, when a change in the version control system is detected).

 As a best practice, you should use the Auth0 Deploy CLI tool in almost all cases involving deployment to test or production environments.
 While the extensions can provide automated detection of changes deployed to the respective version control system, the Deploy CLI tool allows precise control of what’s deployed when, where, and how.

-- use of a separate Test Tenant in Auth0 is employed (as part of testing strategy) to provide safe testing of any rule/rule changes before deploying to production
+We recommend that you set up a separate Test Tenant in Auth0 to provide safe testing of any rules before deploying to production